japleitez/peecko-api-doc/README.md

 ```

-### Delete Playlist
+### Remove Playlist

 -----
 ```
 [DELETE] /api/videos/playlists/:id
 ```
 [ ] **Response**
-It returns the updated list of playlists (id, names)
-For example, /api/videos/playlists/2 removes the playlist 2 and the services returns something like this:
+The request /api/videos/playlists/2 will remove the playlist number 2
+and the service returns the playlists updated.
+**Note: deleting a non-existing playlist does not raise an error, the service returns the existing playlists**
 - Response
 ```json